RandiGunasekara/Optical-Character-Recognition-Automation-Stroke-Data/README.md

 # Automated Optical Character Recognition for Stroke Data

+### This project was completed during my internship at The Florey Institute - Australian Stroke Organization
 ## Project Overview

 This project focuses on automating the manual process of handling stroke patient data for the **Australian Stroke Organization**.